-- a) Nutritional High.
-In October, 2017 Canada House through Abba, entered into a joint arrangement with Nutritional High International Inc. ("Nutritional High") to manufacture cannabis oil extracts and cannabis-infused products in Canada.
+a) Nutritional High.
+In October, 2017 Canada House through Abba, entered into a joint venture with Nutritional High International Inc. ("Nutritional High") to manufacture cannabis oil extracts and cannabis-infused products in Canada.
 Nutritional High is an innovator in the infused edibles and oil extraction market, and intends to utilize a 2,000 square foot area at Canada House's Pickering facility to house a cannabis oil extraction operation under the ACMPR.
 By securing a supplemental license from Health Canada for the production of medical cannabis oils and working with Nutritional High to manufacture the edibles, Canada House aims to be a leader in this area, thereby providing additional delivery alternatives to our current and prospective patients.
 Nutritional High's extraction processes enable the production of high quality cannabis oil that allow for reliable and consistent dosing and focuses on developing, manufacturing and distributing products and brands in the marijuana-infused products industries that will allow for reliable and consistent dosing.
-It is expected that this joint arrangement will provide Canada House with a substantial additional, diversified, revenue stream not only from its medical patients, but also from recreational users.
-The parties are working closely to secure a supplemental license from Health Canada for the production of medical cannabis oils.
-As at April 30, 2018 the joint arrangement's structure is to be determined and inactive. - New Frontier Data.
+It is expected that this venture will provide Canada House with a substantial additional, diversified, revenue stream not only from its medical patients, but also from recreational users.
+The parties are working closely to secure a supplemental license from Health Canada for the production of medical for the production of medical cannabis oil secure a supplemental license from Health Canada for the production of medical cannabis oils.

+- b) New Frontier Data.
 In May, 2018, Knalysis sponsored New Frontier Data's Canada Cannabis Report: Industry Outlook 2018, a first for the Canadian market, including capital and performance data; detailed demand forecasts; regulatory timeline impacts; top LP size considerations; consumer preferences and other medical marketing data that can assist industry stakeholders.
-New Frontier Data is the dominant player in the cannabis data space and working towards a long-term collaboration to bring our data to bear as Knalysis continues to track, optimize and prove the efficacy of medical marijuana. - C) University of New Brunswick.
+New Frontier Data is the dominant player in the cannabis data space and working towards a long-term collaboration to bring our data to bear as Knalysis continues to track, optimize and prove the efficacy of medical marijuana. - c) University of New Brunswick.
 Also in May, 2018, Canada House announced that it had signed a Memorandum of Understanding (MOU) with The University of New Brunswick (UNB) to provide researchers with opportunities to pursue the health benefits of cannabis.
-Working with Canada House's team of medical, technological, scientific and business professionals, this may lead the way in developing and executing multiple shared projects that will be at the forefront of medical cannabis research. - Medicine Man Technologies In July, 2018, Canada House, entered into, through its wholly owned subsidiary Abba Medix Corp., an exclusive licensing agreement with Medicine Man Technologies Inc., one of the leading cannabis branding and consulting companies, for deployment of its intellectual property and product lines (Three a Light ®, Success Nutrients ®, General Intellectual Property) into the Canadian marketplace.
+Working with Canada House's team of medical, technological, scientific and business professionals, this may lead the way in developing and executing multiple shared projects that will be at the forefront of medical cannabis research. - d) Medicine Man Technologies In July 2018, Canada House, entered into, through its wholly owned subsidiary Abba Medix Corp., an exclusive licensing agreement with Medicine Man Technologies Inc., one of the leading cannabis branding and consulting companies, for deployment of its intellectual property and product lines (Three a Light ®, Success Nutrients ®, General Intellectual Property) into the Canadian marketplace.
 Medicine Man and Canada Housew will be working together on product development, in particular focusing on the deployment of a highly efficient network of newly announced microcultivator license types in Canada as well as other goods and service offerings.